tjheffner/jekyll-portfolio/_projects/triangle-tracker.markdown

 ---

 At Epicodus, one of our weekly tests was to design a web-app that would return the type of triangle based on three input values.
 Simple enough, but I wanted to actually _see_ the triangle, not just its supposed type.
-So I wrote a little bit extra.
 The triangle, if it exists, is also drawn using jQuery and SVG polygons.
 Turns out, my 9th-grade math teacher was right--- algebra did come in handy someday.

 <br>